Austin and its booming crowds an F1 favorite for drivers - WHIZ News

 The U.S. Grand Prix has been the foothold for F1 in the U.S. since the first surprise announcement that a $300 million track was being cut through the rocky soil and scrub land a dozen miles from the state Capitol.
 The series’ growth in America has led to an additional race in Miami that started this season, and another coming in Las Vegas next year.

-Sunday will be the final race of the original 10-year agreement in Austin because the pandemic canceled the race in 2020.
-But F1 isn’t going anywhere.
-A five-year extension was announced last year.
+The track’s original 10-year contract saw only nine races because the pandemic canceled the race in 2020.
+A five-year extension through 2026 was signed last year.

 “I spent most of my adult life putting the pieces together for F1 to come to my hometown,” said Tavo Hellmund, the founder of the Texas race and its initial promoter.
 “My vision was for F1 to be the success it was the inaugural year in 2012 and last year in 2021.
 My wife used to say to me, ‘Gosh, when Americans get to see F1 the way you do, they’ll be hooked.’”